mrgolubeff/kuuhaku_ftv/README.md

 ### Unavoidable Katakana
 An educational game to learn Japanese phonetic alphabet "Katakana" made in [Godot](https://github.com/godotengine/godot) engine.
-The game was created as a submission for [Godot Wild Jam](https://godotwildjam.com/) #69.
+The game was created as a submission to [Godot Wild Jam](https://godotwildjam.com/) #69.

 **[Play the game on itch.io!](https://mrgolubeff.itch.io/unavoidable-katakana)**